 Students can choose to do as much or as little work in the lead up to the NMC as they like.
 Materials are provided to all participants and their teachers to create a more even playing field.

-The 2016 NMC will be held at Sydney Showgrounds on Saturday, 14 and Sunday, 15 May 2016.
-Students are required to attend the two-day workshop, which incorporates an industry dinner to allow them to meet key industry figures and have a bit of fun!
+The 2018 NMC will be held at Adelaide Showgrounds on Saturday, 19 and Sunday, 20 May 2018.
+Students are to attend the two-day competition, which incorporates an industry dinner to allow them to meet key industry figures and have a bit of fun!

 For more information, please contact: